return42/linuxdoc/docs/linuxdoc-howto/man-pages.rst

    .. kernel-doc-man:: <declaration-name>.<man-sect no>

-directive in the reST output, for all :ref:`exported <kernel-doc-options>` function, union etc. which is documentd by a kernel-doc comment in the source code.
+directive in the reST output, for all :ref:`exported <kernel-doc-options>` function, union etc. which is documentd with a kernel-doc comment in the source code.